 Earliest Known Ancestors of Our Swinney/Sweeney/White Testers

 The two family tree charts at Sweny, Part 3, show (1) the known descendants of Edmund Sweny, Sr. up to the births of his great grandchildren in the early 1700s and (2) the earliest known ancestors of our Whites, Sweeneys/Swinneys and Pruitts.
 Our task is to fill in the missing individuals between the end of the first chart and the chronological beginning of the second chart.
-The Whites and Sweeneys/Swinneys share the terminal SNP FT55898/FT48931 which likely formed around 1600.
+The Whites and Sweeneys/Swinneys share the terminal SNP FT55898/FT48931 which likely formed in a man born around 1640 CE.
 Thus, they must each share a common ancestor at FT18699, along with each of the Pruitts, since that is the last SNP they all share.
 See the graphic at the end of Sweny, Part 1, for more on the relationship of these SNPs.
 We speculate that Edmund Sweny, Jr. had a terminal SNP of FT55898 and, thus, passed that SNP along to all of his male children.
 Since none of our six Sweeney/Swinney testers share a more recently formed SNP, we believe they must have split into discrete family lines within a couple of generations of the births of Edmund Sweny, Jr.'s children.
 Our Pruitts are not positive for the SNP FT55898, so we can assume they split with the Sweeneys/Swinneys around the time Edmund Sweny, Jr. was born (as a result of the birth of an unknown brother of Edmund Sweny, Jr.) or a generation or two earlier (at the birth, perhaps, of an unknown brother of Edmund Sweny, Sr.).
 So, with all of this in mind, below is a graphic showing the counties where Sweeneys/Swinneys lived in the mid-1700s to early 1800s and, below that, a discussion of the earliest known ancestors of the Whites and Sweeneys/Swinneys.
 Our job will be to work backward in time from these individuals to see if they are actually descended from Edmund Sweny, Sr.

 Moses Swinney of Granville Co., N.C.

 The evidence for Moses Swinney of Edgecombe Co. and Granville Co., N.C. being the progenitor of the Whites in our group is scant, but persuasive.
 We are told that he witnessed a court document in Edgecombe Co., N.C. in 1738 which is the basis for saying that he was born before 1717 since he would have been at least 21 years of age to perform that duty.
 We know he received a grant of 400 acres of land in Edgecombe Co., N.C. on March 15, 1742 and that he sold similar acreage in 1744.
 He may also have bought one or two other parcels of 400 acres around the same time.
-Did Moses Swinney move from Edgecombe Co. to Granville Co. around this time?
-Granville Co. was created out of Edgecombe Co. in 1746, so it may be that Moses Swinney did not actually move, just that the land he bought and sold was subsumed into a new county.
+Did Moses Swinney move from Edgecombe County to Granville County around this time?
+Granville County was created out of Edgecombe County in 1746, so it may be that Moses Swinney did not actually move, just that the land he bought and sold was subsumed into a new county.
 The next record we have is a Sept.
 3, 1754 Granville Co., N.C. court summons commanding the Sheriff to summon Isaac Mabrey to appear before the justices "to declare upon oath what is in his hands or possession belonging to the Estate of Moses Swiney at the suit of Joseph Walle."
 Clearly, Moses Swinney had died sometime before this summons was issued.
 Next, we have an Apprentice Agreement dated Sept.
 9, 1756 in which the Granville Co., N.C. justices "do put and place unto the said Atkin[s] McLemore, Dulaney Swinny, son of Moses Swinny ... to live after the manner of an apprentice and servant ... until he shall accomplish the age of twenty-one years."
 Four years later, on Nov.
 13, 1760, a similar Apprentice Agreement was filed with the Granville Co., N.C. court that "put in place and bind unto the said Young McLemore, Littleberry Swinney, alias White, son of Margaret White, aged nine years the fifteenth day of May 1759 ... to live after the manner of an Apprentice and servant until he the said Apprentice shall attain the age of twenty-one years."
 It's likely that both Dulaney Swinney and Littleberry Swinney White were the sons of Moses Swinney.
 One document even confirms that.
 It is obvious as well that Moses Swinney's widow Margaret married a White after her husband's death since the apprentice agreement indicates that Littleberry's mother was Margaret White.
 While Littleberry and Cajabeth Swinney took their stepfather's surname, Dulaney Swinney did not.
 Several Delaney Swinneys show up in future records (e.g., see Monroe Co., Va.), suggesting that some present day direct-male descendants of Moses Swinney of Granville, N.C. may not necessarily be Whites.

 Moses Sweny/Swinney of Amherst Co., Va.

-Moses Sweney/Sweeney of Pittsylvania Co., Va.
+Moses Sweney/Sweeney [I] of Pittsylvania Co., Va.